This post may contain affiliate links.

 Natural Birth Accessories #2: Peanut Ball

 Like with birth balls, hospitals typically have peanut balls available to use during labor.
-If you’re planning a home birth or simply want one to practice with one before labor, the 50 cm peanut ball will fit most women.
+Call your hospital to verify that they have them in the labor & delivery unit.
+If so, you may not need to purchase one at all.
+If you’re planning a home birth or simply want one to practice positioning before labor, here are some sizing suggestions:

 Natural Birth Accessories #3: Massage Tools

 Touch and massage are powerful coping techniques to use during natural childbirth.
 However, all that deep massage can wear out your partner’s hands in no time.
 Save the hands and use massage tools instead!
 You can purchase massage tools, such as rolling massagers or fancy, battery-operated massage tools.
 Or, you can stick to simple, inexpensive ones, such as:

 - Tennis ball (use the firm all-court balls, not the soft starter balls)

 - Rolling pin